Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_auto_levelling.md

 * The M584 line is critical, it's combining the axes.
 The P3 parameter only shows 3 axes to hide the U axis.
 * Because we'll split the axes during the homing we have to configure everything for U: acceleration, endstops, etc.
-* Don't forget to configure the new motor too.
+* Don't forget to configure the new motor too, by adding Unnn values to M350, M92, M566, M203, M201 and M906.
 ```
 M208 X0 Y0 Z0 U0 S1 ; Set axis minima
 M208 X210 Y210 Z200 U200 S0 ; Set axis maxima